lucbories/devapt/devapt-doc/format-model-json-request-response.md

 CREATE:
 GET HTTP REQUEST TO : .../devapt-tutorial-1/public/rest/MODEL_AUTH_USERS/?query_api=2
+with a record as content:

+UPDATE:
+GET HTTP REQUEST TO : .../devapt-tutorial-1/public/rest/MODEL_AUTH_USERS/45/?query_api=2
+with 45 as the record id
-with a records as content:
+with a record as content: